-- Medicare Part A generally helps cover services provided by hospitals for inpatient services, skilled nursing facilities, or home health agencies. - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).
+- Medicare Part A generally helps cover services provided by hospitals for inpatient services, skilled nursing facilities, or home health agencies. - Medicare Part B is for most other medical services (such as physician's services, home infusion therapy, and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).

-Section 2.3 Here is the plan service area for PERS Moda Health Rx
+Section 2.3 Here is the plan service area for Moda Health Rx (PDP)

-Although Medicare is a Federal program, PERS Moda Health Rx is available only to individuals who live in our plan service area.
+Although Medicare is a Federal program, Moda Health Rx (PDP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

 We offer coverage in all U.S. states and territories.
 If you plan to move out of the service area, please contact the PERS Health Insurance Program at 1-800-768-7377.
+When you move, you will have a Special Enrollment Period that will allow you to enroll in a Medicare health or drug plan that is available in your new location.